Resource Becoming an ROC

 Over our 20-year lending history, we have found that traditional single-family mortgages for manufactured homes are a proven asset class.
 The Community Loan Fund has lent over $94 million to more than 1,600 borrowers through June of 2023.
 Our data demonstrate that manufactured-home loans perform well.

-Woodbury manufactued homes
+Woodbury manufactured homes

 The New Hampshire Community Loan Fund